 I watched intently as swarms of spiders gradually covered the metal spoons.
 It was too dark to see them clearly but I assumed that these were no ordinary spiders.
 I had seen the one Crom held in his palm yesterday.

-“Hey, one of the morning guards dropped some silver from their pockets yesterday.
+The guard came at the exact moment Crom promised he would.
+I needed to grab his attention for this to work.“Hey, one of the morning guards dropped some silver from their pockets yesterday.
 I don’t want any bad faith between me and you folk.”

 “No, yeh don’t.
 You’re not the first to try to pull one under me.”